tjx666/ts-perf-issue/README.md

 }

 export const MyButton = ({ children, sx }: MyButtonProps) => {
-  // the sx prop of LoadingButton is from @mui/system@5.15.15 installed by @mui/lab
+  // the sx prop of LoadingButton is from @mui/system@5.15.15 which is installed by @mui/lab
-  // the sx prop of MyButton is from @mui/system@5.25.20 installed by @mui/material
+  // the sx prop of MyButton is from @mui/system@5.25.20 which is installed by @mui/material
   // compare them will cause significant performance issue return <LoadingButton sx={sx}>{children}</LoadingButton>;
 };